Performance at Work

 Health and performance at work: systematic evidence review: evaluating the impact of back, neck and upper limb pain on work performance and absence

-This systematic evidence review “Evaluating the impact of back, neck and upper limb pain on work performance and absence” will interrogate the database referred to on our “Performance at Work” page in order to:
+This systematic evidence review “Evaluating the impact of back, neck and upper limb pain on work performance and absence” interrogates the database referred to on our “Performance at Work” page in order to:

 - Summarise the evidence on the overall impact of back, neck and upper limb pain on work performance and absence.